Replacing Sinks in Singapore

 1. Stainless steel: usually utilized for kitchen sinks, because it is affordable and resistant.
 This type of material does not get damaged by hot or cold objects/liquids, being difficult to get stained.
 On the downside, these types of sinks have the tendency to scratch easily and present water spots;

 2. Porcelain or enamel-over cast iron: it is another material generally used for kitchen sinks.
 It can have different colors, styles and shapes.
-It can endure cold or hot objects, however might get broken at the impact with heavy objects.
+It can endure cold or hot water, however might get broken at the impact with heavy objects.
 Besides, the enamel or porcelain can get damaged, causing the rusting of the exposed cast iron;

 3. Composite materials: these are materials made of crushed granite or quartz in combination with a resin filler.
 They are recommended by our plumber in Singapore as they are extremely resistant to scratches and stains;